-Andrew Heyman (Assistant Manager, Amateur Theatrical Licensing) has been with R&H Theatricals since May of 2009.
+Andrew Heyman (Manager, Amateur and Concert Licensing) has been with R&H Theatricals since May of 2009.
 Please contact Andrew with any customer service requests or questions regarding restricted titles.
 Andrew is more than happy to check on the status of an existing request or help you pick a show.
 Andrew holds an MFA in Musical Theatre Writing from the Tisch Graduate Musical Theatre Writing Program at New York University and a BA in Classics from Princeton University.

 Marketing/PR & Communications